luminoso/npr-simulator3/README.md

 | ci | OPEX cost of connecting a server farm to AS i, with 1 ≤ i ≤ n |
 | I(j) | set of Tier-2 (and Tier-3) ASs such that there is a shortest path between AS j and each AS i ∈ I(j) with at most one intermediate AS. |

 [NEOS server](https://neos-server.org/neos/solvers/index.html) was used to solve this this ILP problem.
-Sample of the ASCII file submittion with the described problem is at [ex3_minimize.lp](ex3_minimize.lp) the result of the computation is available at [result_neos.txt](results/result_neos.txt)
+Sample of the ASCII file submission with the described problem is at [ex3_minimize.lp](ex3_minimize.lp) the result of the computation is available at [result_neos.txt](results/result_neos.txt)

 ## License
 MIT